-The State Auditor's Office (SAO) assigns contract monitoring ratings to each of Texas' twenty-five (25) largest state agencies as determined by the Legislative Budget Board (LBB).
+The State Auditor's Office (SAO) assigns contract monitoring ratings to each of Texas' twenty-five (25) largest state agencies as determined by the Legislative Budget Board (LBB) based on the total contracting dollar amount of the agency.

 The ratings are assigned to the identified agencies at three specific time periods during the procurement process: contract solicitation development, contract formation and award, contract management and termination.